Test RIA cross domain policy (OTG-CONFIG-008)

 Testing for RIA policy files weakness:

-In order to test for RIA policy file weakness you should try to retrieve the policy files crossdomain.xml and clientaccesspolicy.xml from the application's root, and from every folder found.
+To test for RIA policy file weakness the tester should try to retrieve the policy files crossdomain.xml and clientaccesspolicy.xml from the application's root, and from every folder found.

-For example, if the application's URL is http://www.owasp.org, you should try to download the files http://www.owasp.org/crossdomain.xml and http://www.owasp.org/clientaccesspolicy.xml.
+For example, if the application's URL is http://www.owasp.org, the tester should try to download the files http://www.owasp.org/crossdomain.xml and http://www.owasp.org/clientaccesspolicy.xml.

 After retrieving all the policy files, the permissions allowed should be be checked under the least privilege principle.
 Requests should only come from the domains, ports, or protocols that are necessary.
 Overly permissive policies should be avoided.
 Policies with "*" in them should be closely examined.